lucarossi9/statistical_computation_4/index.md

 ### Autoencoders results

 Using the model previously presented, we tried to identify the phase of the cells by infering the pseudo time of the circular path modelling the cell cycle.
-In particular, after having obtained the pseudotime, we divided the cell cycle in three main phases: g0/g1, s and g2/m.
-Then, we could approach the problem as a multiclassification problem and therefore we could be able to compute the accuracies when Cyclum model is applied to the three different datasets.
+In particular, after having obtained the pseudotime, we divided the cell cycle (and therefore the pseudo-time range) in three main phases: g0/g1, s and g2/m.
+Then, we could approach the problem as a multiclassification problem and we were able to compute the accuracies when Cyclum model is applied to the three different datasets.
 Here below we report the results.

 |                  | pc3 dataset | mb dataset | H9 dataset |
 |------------------|-------------|------------|------------|